Our history

 2022

-We work with our Young People’s Advisory Board to launch a new campaign which shows only 20% of deaf young people believe all their teachers show good deaf awareness.
+We worked with our Young People’s Advisory Board to launch a new campaign which shows only 20% of deaf young people believe all their teachers show good deaf awareness.
 More than 80,000 people sign our petition to introduce compulsory deaf awareness training for all teachers.

 2021